Free tool · Australia

 What's the difference between 189, 190, and 491?+

-Subclass 189 is an independent visa requiring no state sponsorship — highest competition.
+Subclass 189 is an independent visa requiring no state sponsorship (highest competition).
 Subclass 190 requires nomination by a state or territory, which adds +5 points and access to a broader occupation list.
 Subclass 491 is a regional provisional visa, adds +15 points for regional nomination or family sponsorship, requires you to live in a designated regional area for 5 years (with a PR pathway via subclass 191).

 Do I need an occupation on the skilled list?+

 Yes.
-Your occupation must appear on the Medium and Long-term Strategic Skills List (MLTSSL), Short-term Skilled Occupation List (STSOL), or Regional Occupation List (ROL) — which list depends on the subclass.
+Your occupation must appear on the Medium and Long-term Strategic Skills List (MLTSSL), Short-term Skilled Occupation List (STSOL), or Regional Occupation List (ROL).
+Which list depends on the subclass.
 You'll also need a positive skills assessment from the relevant assessing authority before submitting your EOI.